jynrock/Tetra/Assets/Notes/Game Rules.md

-These values DO stack: For example, if a defending card's type is strong against the attacking card's type AND the defending card has an arrow pointing back at the attacking card, the defending card takes 56% damage.
+These values DO stack: For example, if a defending card's type is strong against the attacking card's type AND the defending card has an arrow pointing back at the attacking card, the defending card takes 56% (75% of 75%) damage.

 A defending card will always take at least 1 damage per turn.

-## Stretch Goals to be Decided Later:
+## Stretch Goals and Stuff to be Decided Later:

 What will the special abilities look like?